In this Article:

 Shooting The Micro 9

-I tried three different types of ammo in my shooting sessions with the Kimber.
+During my shooting sessions with the Kimber, I tested three different types of ammo.
 I used two (what would be) practice loads with FMJ bullets, and a self-defense JHP load just to see if there might be any hesitation at all on the Micro 9’s part to feed such ammo.
 I shot 5-shot groups at a measured seven yards.
 I later shot over my Caldwell chronograph to determine velocities.
-I put the front sight directly in the center of the white square for all shots — no 6 o’clock hold here.
+I put the front sight directly in the center of the white square for all shots – no 6 o’clock hold here.
 Here’s how it came out, with representative targets for each load…

 As disappointed as I was with the groups, I was fairly happy with the velocities that the WWB ammo turned in.
 As you see, it averaged 1032 fps, which was faster than either of the other two types of ammo I tried.
 We have to remember that these bullets are emerging from a 3-plus-a-fraction-of-an-inch barrel, not a five-inch service pistol tube, so I was happy with this velocity.